 Check out more of our Writers’ Successes.

-After placing as top Finalists in the 2021 WeScreenplay Feature competition, Alex George Pickering & Matthew Breault signed with a literary manager at ATN Entertainment after WeScreenplay set up a meeting between them.
+After placing as top Finalists in the 2021 WeScreenplay Feature Lab, Alex George Pickering & Matthew Breault signed with a literary manager at ATN Entertainment after WeScreenplay set up a meeting between them.

-Erica Tachoir won the WeScreenplay Feature contest and was connected to Hollywood producer Melissa Azizi, who was a juror on the contest.
+Erica Tachoir won the WeScreenplay Feature Lab and was connected to Hollywood producer Melissa Azizi, who was a juror for the lab.
 They met to discuss the project and after working on it together, Erica has officially attached Melissa as a producer on the project.

 After placing as a Finalist in the Spring 2021 Diverse Voices with her feature script, WeScreenplay pitched Soma to several managers, garnering multiple meetings and offers.
 As a direct result, she signed with Josh Goldenberg at Kaplan/Perrone Entertainment.

 Considering entering a WeScreenplay Lab?
 “Absolutely go for it!
 You can get invaluable feedback to polish your script and it’s an amazing opportunity to get your work in front of reps.
 I’d like to say a big, heartfelt thanks to WeScreenplay for helping me connect with representation.
 Sarah Eagen was the epitome of professionalism and courtesy.
 I don’t doubt that I would be much further behind in my journey to find representation if it weren’t for her help.“

 After winning a WeScreenplay Lab with his feature script RISING SON, WeScreenplay set Junot up with numerous meetings with literary reps.
 After fielding multiple offers, he signed with manager Cameron Cubbison at Zero Gravity and agent Halle Mariner at APA!